Estonia Freight And Logistics Market Size and Share

 Estonia Freight And Logistics Market Analysis by Mordor Intelligence

-The Estonia freight and logistics market was valued at USD 2.99 billion in 2025 and is forecast to reach USD 3.38 billion by 2030, reflecting a 2.52% CAGR (2025-2030).
+The Estonia freight and logistics market size is estimated at USD 2.99 billion in 2025, and is expected to reach USD 3.38 billion by 2030, at a CAGR of 2.52% during the forecast period (2025-2030).
 Moderate expansion stems from Estonia’s role as a Baltic gateway, steady infrastructure outlays, and rising digital adoption.
 A sizeable portion of cargo still moves by road, yet multimodal options are strengthening as Rail Baltica construction progresses, and Tallinn Port deepens capacity.
 Temperature-controlled logistics is expanding on the back of seafood and life-science exports, while e-commerce keeps courier volumes climbing.
 Growing sustainability rules under the EU Green Deal push asset upgrades toward lower-carbon fleets, and Nordic near-shoring fuels demand for 3PL hubs around Tallinn.

 Key Report Takeaways